-Top Ten Tips to Travel With Pets
+Top 10 Tips for Travel With Pets

 Dogs have been traveling with their human companions for centuries, and as the world becomes more pet-friendly, it's easier than ever to take your furry friend on vacation.